MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/mobile-app-faq.md

 ## Admins: Testing the AIP mobile viewer apps

-Most users will typically use the AIP mobile app to open a protected email or file that cannot be opened using their regular mobile apps.

 If you're a system administrator who wants to test the AIP mobile viewer apps for your org, or simply want to try it out for yourself, use the instructions below to walk you through the entire process.